Jubba8713/my_website1/content/blogs/Project1.md

 ```

-Create a table where you summarise monthly returns for each of the
-stocks and `SPY`; min, max, median, mean, SD.
+### Table to summarise monthly returns for each of the stocks and `SPY`; min, max, median, mean, SD.

 ```{r summarise_monthly_returns}
 #Create a table that summarise min, max, median, mean, SD of monthly returns for each of the stock